 “There are many resources out there and a lot of information,” says McGinn.
 “I would like to let new gardeners know to not get overwhelmed with all the information.
 Start small, even if it is just one thing.
 Then gradually increase your skills and knowledge.
 Make a small plan for your garden with things you and your kids like to eat.”

-For my family, coming back around to gardening this year started with the desire to stop going to the grocery store so frequently, given the state of things.
+For my family, coming back around to gardening this year started with the desire to stop going to the grocery store so frequently.
 Rather than throw away the tops of a bunch of green onions, I placed them in a cup of water on my kitchen windowsill.
-It took only a few days before the tops started to sprout new shoots, and within two weeks, they were nearly a foot long.
+It took only a few days before the tops started to sprout new shoots, and within two weeks, they were nearly a foot long!

-Since then, I’ve added leeks, celery and even a Napa cabbage to my windowsill.
-Each morning, the entire family looks forward to checking out the progress of these plants, not so much because we’re eager to eat them, but because the change happens so quickly that it’s exciting to see.
+Since then, I’ve added leeks, celery and even a napa cabbage to my windowsill.
+Each morning, the entire family looks forward to checking out the progress of these plants, not so much because we’re eager to eat them, but because the change happens so quickly and that’s exciting to see.

-Some of the things we placed in the ground this spring may never be eaten, but for our children, I’m hoping that seeing that things can still reliably grow in this time of uncertainty inspires a sense of dependability and normalcy.
-And for parents, when everything else feels so out of control, it’s nice to be able to cultivate a garden and literally witness the miracle of life.
+Some of the things we placed in the ground this spring may never be eaten, but for our children, I’m hoping that seeing that things can still reliably grow in this uncertain world will inspire a sense of dependability and normalcy.
+And for parents, when everything else feels out of control, it’s nice to be able to cultivate a garden and literally witness the miracle of life.